ammonelzinga/MarshalleseTranslateWebsite/README.md

 # first_repo
 my first repo

+mongodb notes:

+Look up on the mongo website for how to use their code.
+Check the collections to make sure it is uploading correctly.
+You'll need to make a mongo client with your url:

+const url = `mongodb+srv://zingaboy:elzinga11@cluster0.syujyru.mongodb.net`;

+const client = new MongoClient(url);
+const userCollection = client.db('startup').collection('user');
+const scoreCollection = client.db('startup').collection('score');

+But from there you can use userColleciton.(whateverfunction).

+For the express and node:

+You can only have ONE "function" have the same endpoint.
+Tried having two different functions go to the same endpoint address and it doesn't work (at least the way I treid it).

+Also it's important to send data in a {'key': 'value'} object/dictionary format.
+This took me hours upon hours upon hours to figure out, so don't make that same mistake again!
+You can use console.log and inspect the page on the html to see the status of your requests/responses from the endpoints.

+You also can't console.log from database.js.
+That doesn't work.

+Websocket:
+Have a server.js and a client.js

+make sure to:
+const { WebSocketServer } = require('ws');

+use onmessage, onclose, onopen websocket methods

+remember to json.parse the data

+for authentication

+use the compare function to compare the password with the encrypted one that is saved to mongo database.
+You can use a response with a boolean of authentication = collection.token to change the state of the log in page depending on if the user is already logged in, or logged out.

+use cookie-parser and b-crypt packages.

 simon react notes:

 1) The entire application with react can be on the same webpage.
 Instead of an html page for each functional peice, we have a React componenet.
 App.jsx is the parent of all components.
 It's interesing that even with this, on the website it'll have /play or /about at the end of the url.
 You can type in html in jsx. and class has to become className